** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 DATE_FORMAT(Process.CreatedOn, 'EEEE, MMMM d, y')

-ROUND () - Rounds the number to a given precision.
+ROUND () - This function rounds the number to a given precision.
 It is rounded using half-up mode (i.e. everything above 12.5 will be shown as 13, and everything below 12.5 will be shown as 12.
 If the number that is rounded is 12.5, 13 will be shown).

 ROUND(12, 2)